xqxqn/Workbook2_FinancialCalculator/README.md

 # Workbook 2 Workshop: Financial Calculators

 Welcome to the Candy Accounting Calculators!
 This web-based application provides financial calculators to help users make informed decisions about their investments and financial planning.
+(AI used for homepage text)

 ## Features